Grayson Murray dies at age 30 a day after withdrawing from Colonial, PGA Tour says

 Monahan said he spoke with Murray’s parents to offer condolences, and they asked that the tournament in Fort Worth, Texas, continue.

-He said grief counselors would be on site at the PGA Tour and Korn Ferry Tour event.
+He said grief counselors would be on site at the PGA Tour and Korn Ferry Tour event in Knoxville, Tennessee.
 Monahan said he was headed to Texas.

 AP golf: https://apnews.com/hub/golf

-Note: This story has been corrected to show that Murray won the Barbasol Championship in 2017, not last year.